wrapperband/FeathercoinWalletGuide/README.md

 #### What is the difference between Feathercoin wallet versions?

-Why have and support different wallets?
+#### Why does Feathercoin have and support different wallets versions?

 There are different versions available for the Feathercoin Wallet currently version 0.8 series and version 0.9 series Feathercoin (FTC) wallets are supported on the network.
 0.8 series daemons are recommended for mining.

 Feathercoin core wallets are similar in operation.
 The newer 0.9.3.x basic code has been moved "upstream" to be closer to the Bitcoin core framework.

 Previously FTC use / was based on the Litecoin framework, which was one step away.
 Lizhi has spent the last year re-writing the Feathercoin code, adding new features, developing and testing the core series. including maintaining backward compatibility so it is possible to stay on the 0.8.7.x series.

+#### What Feathercoin specific feature does each wallet support?

 All the Feathercoin specific features have been inherited including, ACP, eHRC , QRCodes, QRsnap.